codeinaire/noMeatMayApp/notes.md

 - [MOVE](http://cirw.in/blog/time-to-move-on.html) - a type of architecture for software similar to Model View Controller but instead has Models Operations Views and Events.

 - [SPA](https://en.wikipedia.org/wiki/Single-page_application) - an website or web application that dynamically reloads content on one page instead of loading new pages for different content.
 All the required code is load on first load and no page reload happens.

+- [Serialization](https://en.wikipedia.org/wiki/Serialization) - this is when a data structure is transformed into a format that can be persisted or transmitted across a network.